-- 1. Define a self-defined signature permission in the AndroidManifest.xml of the provider-side application. (definition of permission) Example: cpermission android:name="xxx" android:protection-Level="signature" /> - 2.
+- 1. Define a self-defined signature permission in the AndroidManifest.xml of the provider-side application. (definition of permission) Example: permission android:name="xxx" android:protection-Level="signature" /> - 2.
 Enforce the permission with the permission attribute of the Component to be protected in the AndroidManifest.xml of the provider-side application. (enforcement of permission) Example: <activity android:permission="xxx" ... >...</activity> - 3.
-Declare the self-defined signature permission with the uses-permission tag in the AndroidManifest.xml of every user-side application to access the Component to be protected. (declaration of using permission) Example: <u sciences and self-definition and self-def - 4.
+Declare the self-defined signature permission with the uses-permission tag in the AndroidManifest.xml of every user-side application to access the Component to be protected. (declaration of using permission) Example: <u sciences and self-access the Component to be protected. (declaration of - 4.
 Sign APKs of all inter-communicating applications with the same developer key.